 Next time, bullaces.

-If you’re interested in supporting my work, head over to the Buy me a coffee tab.
+If you would like to support my independent research and creative work, please head over to the Buy me a coffee tab.

 Information for the image at the top of page: